 National TV Shows That Featured Stories From the Quincy / Hannibal Area

 Every once in a a while our region ends up on national television.
-A story from Hannibal was highlighted on Investigation Discovery’s ‘Happily Never After,’ a Quincy native won the Search for the Weight Watchers Chef, and Momo the Missouri Monster got a profile on ‘Monsters and Mysteries in America.’
+A story from Quincy was highlighted on Investigation Discovery’s new series ‘Untouchable: Power Corrupts,’ and the same network also told the story of a Hannibal murder on an episode of ‘Happily Never After.’
+A Quincy native also won the Search for the Weight Watchers Chef, and Momo the Missouri Monster got a profile on ‘Monsters and Mysteries in America.’
 Here is a look at stories, places and people from our area that received attention from national TV shows.

 Feasting on Asphalt